jezzsantos/saastack/docs/decisions/0051-api-framework-binding.md

 `Custom Binding`

 - We would prefer is developers did not have to use binding attributes like  `[FromRoute]`, `[FromQuery]`, `[FromBody]` and  `[FromForm]`.
-- We want to support both `application/json`, or in `multipart/form-data`.
+- We want to support both `application/json`, and `multipart/form-data` and `application/form-urlencoded`.
 - We can make this easier for the developer

 ### Pros and Cons of the Options